mmmmimic/Gotcha-DTU-Sign-Finder/README.md

-# 02512 Image Analysis Challenge: Finding DTU signs in given photos
+# 02512 Image Analysis Challenge: Looking for DTU signs in given photos